wp-plugins/simple-feed-customizer/readme.txt

 = Step 2 =

-1. Go to Wodpress Admin Panel > Setting > Simple Feed Customizer,
+1. Go to WordPress Admin Panel > Setting > Simple Feed Customizer,
 2. set your feed copyright text and other options and update it

 == Screenshots ==